Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 Barracuda Load Balancer ADC Logo

 Barracuda Load Balancer ADC targets organizations wanting straightforward load balancing without enterprise-tier complexity or pricing.
 It ships in hardware, virtual, and cloud form factors with Layer 4 and Layer 7 capabilities.
-The platform bundles SSL offloading, application acceleration, and web security into a single package.
+We think it is a good fit for mid-market teams that prioritize ease of use over advanced features.

 We think Barracuda fits organizations prioritizing ease of use over bleeding-edge features.
 If your team lacks dedicated load balancer specialists, the learning curve advantage matters.
 Larger enterprises needing deep packet inspection or advanced integrations should evaluate alternatives.